programmfabrik/easydb-documentation/content/sysadmin/configuration/easydb-server.yml/plugins/sso/_index.en.md

 ## Frontend configuration

-There are several variables available for configuring the web front end, which are set in the `easydb-server.yml`.
+There are several variables available for configuring the web frontend, which are set in the `easydb-server.yml`.

 The location of `easydb-server.yml` is chosen during the [install](../../../../installation).